Train mows down crowd at India festival, at least 58 dead

-NEW DELHI (AP) — A speeding train ran over a crowd watching fireworks during a religious festival in northern India on Friday, killing at least 58 people and injuring dozens more, police said.
+NEW DELHI (AP) — A speeding train ran over a crowd watching fireworks during a religious festival in northern India on Friday evening, killing at least 58 people and injuring dozens more, police said.

-Amrinder Singh, the state's top elected official, told reporters that he had reports of 50 to 60 people dead.
-Thirty bodies had been removed from the site by Friday evening.

-Police Commissioner S. S. Srivastava said the police have found 58 bodies so far.

-The Press Trust of India news agency said two trains arrived from the opposite direction on separate tracks at the same time giving little opportunity to people to escape.
-However, the casualties were caused by one of the trains, it quoted officials as saying.
-There was no railroad ministry statement on the accident.
+The Press Trust of India news agency said two trains arrived from the opposite direction on separate tracks at the same time, giving little opportunity for people to escape.
+The casualties were caused by one of the trains, it quoted officials as saying.

-India's Prime Minister Narendra Modi said he was extremely saddened by the train accident.
-"Have asked officials to provide immediate assistance that is required," Modi tweeted.
+Prime Minister Narendra Modi said he was extremely saddened by the accident.
+"Have asked officials to provide immediate assistance that is required," Modi said on Twitter.

-Another witness said the victims didn't realize that a train was coming their way because the fireworks were too loud.
+Another witness said the victims didn't realize that a train was coming because the fireworks were too loud.

 Navjot Kaur Siddhu, a local Congress party politician who was the chief guest at the religious function, said the celebrations take place in the area every year and railroad authorities are alerted to run the trains at slow speeds.